 Because of the adjustment difficulty, many keto diet beginners have raised their white flags.
 Fortunately, there are ways to decrease the symptom.

 Reducing the symptoms of keto flu can be achieved by following these simple tips:

 Drink Plenty of Water

 Generally, staying hydrated have a positive impact on the body.
 But in doing a keto diet, drinking plenty of water is necessary for reducing the symptoms of keto flu.
-It is because, during the keto diet, your water storage shed water fast which put your body in dehydration danger.
+It is because, during the keto diet, your water storage sheds water fast which puts your body in dehydration danger.
 Additionally, your body may also experience diarrhea symptoms which also brings you in the risk of dehydration.
 Being hydrated will arm you against muscle cramps and fatigue.

 Doing Mild Exercise